What are the risk factors for gastrointestinal carcinoid tumors?

 Factors with uncertain or unproven effects

-Smoking may double the risk of getting a carcinoid tumor of the small intestine, according to a recent European study.
-But further research is needed to confirm this.
+Smoking may increase the risk of getting a carcinoid tumor of the small intestine, according to some research.
+But further studies are needed to confirm this.

 The risk of developing GI carcinoid tumors does not appear to be increased or decreased by any specific foods.